togarashimayo/togarashimayo.github.io/content/about.md

 2. The veterans gain a new perspective on concepts they're familiar with.

 ### What are people saying about my work?

-*"[[Otaku's Guide to] Donghua.
-Little did the presenter know, I was doing market research!!](https://twitter.com/MichaelToole/status/1554256205903790080)"* - Mike Toole when prompted about some of the best Otakon 2022 fan panels he saw.

-*"[A newcomer panel, an Otaku's Guide to Donghua, was a pleasant surprise.
-While there were some technical difficulties [involving a missing script], the panelist was knowledgeable and entertaining.](https://old.reddit.com/r/Otakon/comments/wdp3vc/panel_feedback/iik5awf/)"* - an r/Otakon user when prompted about "exceptional or fun" panels at Otakon 2022.

 *"[Anime in The Philippines - This was a well-researched panel that taught me lots about the Philippines in general.
 I'm very interested in the ways that different shows and movie gain popularity differently in different places, and this panel was thorough and informative while having some nice moments of absurdity and humor](https://board.otakon.com/index.php?/topic/30272-panel-feedback-2023/&tab=comments#comment-321085)"* - an Otakon Board user when prompted about the very best panels he saw at Otakon 2023.